 From Tel Aviv to Ben Gurion Airport on Shabbat – The only option I know of is to take a taxi from Tel Aviv to Ben Gurion.

 From Jerusalem to Ben Gurion Airport on Shabbat – The only option I know of is to call Nesher Tours Shuttles (their number in Israel is 072-2646059).
 I used their service once.
 They asked me to call on Friday to book the shared taxi for Saturday afternoon.
-So I called on Friday, gave them my address and phone number, and hoped they’ll arrive.
+So I called on Friday, gave them my address and phone number, and hoped they’d arrive.
 It costs 67 ILS, and you need to pay in cash.
 The driver called me a few minutes before he arrived.
 I was first to board the shared taxi, so I got to see how it went.
 The driver was very kind and patient.
 He waited a long time for many of the passengers.
+But I have also seen other reviews that talk about rude and impatient drivers, so I guess it’s a matter of luck.

 Make sure to give them a phone number that can receive calls within Israel because the driver might want to get in touch with you on the day of the pick-up, especially if the address you give is tricky.